HWTechClub/gitscraper/README.md

 ## Developers!

+### Notes

+- We wil use TypeScript.
+- Modulularize your code, we will integrate later.
+- All code to be written within `functions/src`.
+Treat it as the root directory.
+- Ask if not sure.
+- DO NOT rename the `functions` directory.

 This repository is "self-hosted", by this I mean you will have to set up a Firebase Account and deploy the functions on your account.
 Here is how you can do so:

 ### Create a Firebase project